Sydney Harbour National Park

 Captain Cook Cruises operate a public ferry service to the island daily and a timetable is available to help you plan your trip.
 Please note that this ferry will not operate if the island is booked exclusively.

-2 x male and 5 x female toilets available - flush
+There are 2 male and 5 female toilets on the island.

 Maps and downloads